paddycarver/blog/content/posts/contexts-and-dependency-injection.md

 _Quick aside: if you’re not familiar with middleware, I recommend [this post](https://justinas.org/writing-http-middleware-in-go/) from Justinas Stankevičius._

-The thing about middleware is that the Go community has come to consider the http.Handler type sacred.
-If you’re not accepting and returning an http.Handler type in your middleware, it’s probably not getting very popular.
-Additionally, if you can’t use middleware that accepts and returns an http.Handler, you’re probably going to miss out on most the community-provided middleware available.
+The thing about middleware is that the Go community has come to consider the `http.Handler` type sacred.
+If you’re not accepting and returning an `http.Handler` type in your middleware, it’s probably not getting very popular.
+Additionally, if you can’t use middleware that accepts and returns an `http.Handler`, you’re probably going to miss out on most the community-provided middleware available.

 You’ll notice we’re returning an `http.Handler` above.
 So we _can_ use the community-provided middleware, but there’s a catch: we now have two types of middleware.
 The `http.Handler` interface accepts an `http.Handler` and returns an `http.Handler`, and doesn’t get to use any of the information in the `Context`.
 Then our internal middleware can accept our `Context` as part of its function signature (so `func(ctx context.Context, w http.ResponseWriter, r *http.Request)`) and gets to take advantage of the values within.
 The general structure is: